leroysb/go_kubernetes/README.md

 Remember to replace the version numbers and repository URLs with the ones that are relevant to your project.
 Also, ensure that you have the necessary permissions to clone the repositories and run Docker commands.

 ## Usage
 // TO-DO: Describe how to use the project, including any command-line options, configuration settings, or API endpoints.

 ## Features
-1.**Dockerized Go Application**: The project is a Go application that is containerized using Docker, allowing for easy setup, consistent environments, and scalability.
+1. **Dockerized Go Application**: The project is a Go application that is containerized using Docker, allowing for easy setup, consistent environments, and scalability.

 2. **Kubernetes Integration**: The application is designed to be deployed on a Kubernetes cluster, providing robust orchestration capabilities such as automated rollouts, rollbacks, service discovery, and load balancing.